A History of XR Cross Reality Part 6 of 6

 2019 - Magic Leap

 I don’t love this product.
 Why?
 See my Future of XR Headsets article.
 Magic Leap can be redeemed in my opinion though.
 I will wait this out.
+[Update: Magic Leap died in 2024 and been resuscitated in 2025.]

 2019 - Microsoft Hololens 2